A close-up photograph of two people holding each other hands. One of the people appears to be on a wheelchair, the other has a wrist brace.

 People with Disabilities Form One of the Largest User Groups in the World

-A report published by the United Nations in 2011 estimated there were 1-1.3 billion people with disabilities in the world.
-That was the same number as the population of China in 2014 (1.39 billion) and about four times the population of the U.S. in 2014 (318.9 million).
-In fact, persons with disabilities are the largest minority in the world.
+In 2023, the World Health Organization estimated there were 1.3 billion people with disabilities in the world or 16% of the global population.
+That is almost the entire population of China or India and about four times the population of the U.S. In fact, persons with disabilities are the largest minority in the world.

 Disabilities can develop from birth, aging or accidental or health-related incidents.
 On average, people who are 70 years old or older will spend eight years as individuals with disabilities.
 As the Baby Boomers who were born in the years following the Second World War – approximately between the years 1946 and 1964 – have been aging, we have been seeing an increasing need for digitally inclusive and accessible solutions.